kyco/kyco-cp-theme/README.md

 kyco-cp-theme
 =============

 An EE Control Panel theme.
-It focuses on a highly efficient navigation.
+It focuses on a highly efficient navigation which is fixed for quick access.

 How to install
 --------------